rgambord/c99-doc/doc/sections/6/10/3/5/index.rst

 .. _9899_6.10.3.5p4:

+.. container:: snum

+   :ref:`4 <9899_6.10.3.5p4>`

-:ref:`4 <9899_6.10.3.5p4>` EXAMPLE 2 The following defines a function-like macro whose value is the maximum of its arguments.
+EXAMPLE 2 The following defines a function-like macro whose value is the maximum of its arguments.
 It has the advantages of working for any compatible types of the arguments and of generating in-line code without the overhead of function calling.
 It has the disadvantages of evaluating one or the other of its arguments a second time (including side effects) and generating more code than a function if invoked several times.
 It also cannot have its address taken, as it has none.

 ::